 The previous example registers both a FileLogger as one-to-one registration for ILogger and a collection of ILogger instances.
 The first registration in the collection itself is ILogger which means that it points back to the one-to-one mapping using FileLogger.

-This way you have full control over which registration is the default one (in this case the first), since ordering of the collection is guaranteed to be the order of registration.
+This way you have full control over which registration is the default one (in this case the first), because ordering of the collection is guaranteed to be the order of registration.

 No support for XML based configuration¶

-While designing Simple Injector, we decided to not provide an XML based configuration API, since we want to:
+While designing Simple Injector, we decided to not provide an XML-based configuration API, because we want to:

-Having a XML centered configuration however is not best practice.
+Having an XML-centered configuration, however, is not best practice.

-XML based configuration is brittle, error prone and always provides a subset of what you can achieve with code based configuration.
-General consensus is to use code based configuration as much as possible and only fall back to file based configuration for the parts of the configuration that really need to be customizable after deployment.
-These are normally just a few registrations since the majority of changes would still require developer interaction (write unit tests or recompile for instance).
+XML-based configuration is brittle, error prone, and always provides a subset of what you can achieve with code-based configuration.
+General consensus is to use code-based configuration as much as possible and only fall back to file-based configuration for the parts of the configuration that really need to be customizable after deployment.
+These are normally just a few registrations as the majority of changes would still require developer interaction (write unit tests or recompile for instance).
 Even for those few lines that do need to be configurable, it’s a bad idea to require the fully qualified type name in a configuration file.
 A configuration switch (true/false or simple enum) is in most cases a better option.
-You can read the configured value in your code based configuration, this allows you to keep the type names in your code.
+You can read the configured value in your code-based configuration, this allows you to keep the type names in your code.
 This allows you to refactor easily, gives you compile-time support and is much more friendly to the person having to change this configuration file.

 Never force users to release what they resolve¶